I made a rookie mistake. As someone who grew up in East Tennessee, I know how crowded Gatlinburg can get on the weekends. Especially holiday weekends.

 “Ok,” I reply hangerly.

-We call No Way Jose’s to place a takeout order and are told that they don’t take call in orders.
-They tell us that we will need to come in and order from the bar in person.
+We call No Way Jose’s to place a takeout order and they tell us that we will need to come in and order from the bar in person.

-We get back in the car and 30 minutes later we’ve traveled almost exactly .3 miles to No Way Jose’s.
-(Gotta love holiday traffic)
+We get back in the car and 30 minutes later, we’ve traveled almost exactly 0.3 miles to No Way Jose’s.

 After waiting another 15 minutes at the bar, I’m finally able to flag someone down about placing an order for takeout.

 “Did you call it in?” asks the bartender, before he walks away without saying another word.
 After a few more minutes of waiting, I return to the car empty-handed.

 My hanger level was approaching level 9.

 Subscribe to our newsletter and we will instantly deliver the best area discounts to your inbox.

 How Mama’s Chicken Kitchen in Gatlinburg saved the day

 “Mama’s Chicken Kitchen lets you place a mobile order on their website!” my husband says out of fear that I will begin nibbling on the car’s upholstery if I don’t get some food in my belly soon.